-- The Gateway: Provides signaling capability allowing your clients to make connections to Media Servers.
+- Gateway: Provides signaling capability allowing your clients to make connections to Media Servers.

-- The Media Server: Provides WebRTC connections allowing your clients to stream media through SFU or MCU connections.
+- Media Server: Provides WebRTC connections allowing your clients to stream media through SFU or MCU connections.

-- The SIP Connector: Provides interoperability with third-party SIP services.
+- SIP Connector: Provides interoperability with third-party SIP services.

 Set Up a Development Environment

 Set Up a Production Environment

 For production, we recommend that you set up the following:

 - At least two load-balanced Gateway Servers for redundancy.

 - A SIP connector if your use case requires SIP interoperability.

 The following specifications describe the hardware requirements for each LiveSwitch Server component.

-- Allow inbound TCP traffic on port 8080 (default, configurable) for HTTP
+- Allow inbound TCP traffic on port 8080 (default) on public interfaces for HTTP

-- Allow inbound TCP traffic on port 8443 (default, configurable) for HTTPS
+- Allow inbound TCP traffic on port 8443 (default) on public interfaces for HTTPS